Find Affordable College Courses

 Full Information Technology at Aurora University Report

-A rank of #3 on this year’s list means Lincoln Land Community College is a great place for information technology students pursuing an online degree.
-Located in the city of Springfield, LLCC is a public school with a small student population.
+Out of the 6 schools in Illinois that were part of this year’s ranking, Lincoln Land Community College landed the # 3 spot on the list.
+Located in the medium-sized city of Springfield, LLCC is a public college with a small student population.

 Full Information Technology at Lincoln Land Community College Report